hyperledger/iroha/client_cli/pytests/README.md

 ### Tests Configuration

 Tests are configured via environment variables.
-These variables can be optionally defined in a `.env` file that must be created in this directory.
+These variables can be optionally defined in a `.env` file that must be created in _this_ (`<repo root>/client_cli/pytests/`) directory.

 The variables: